 £304.54 – 2 weeks (We originally only booked two weeks in Montenegro as we were unsure whether we’d like it)

 £557.68 – 3 weeks (Second booking as we decided we really did quite like Montenegro).

-This is actually very expensive and usually if we book for 5 weeks we can get rental for around £500.
+This is actually extremely expensive and usually, if we book for 5 weeks we can get rental for around £500.